-This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investments and the position with regard to the potential tax charges mentioned above.
+This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investments and the position with regard to potential tax charges.

-The Financial Transactions the Scheme does make are, in the main, in relation to costs.
+The Scheme has not made any financial transactions in the period.
+However, going forward, any Financial Transactions the Scheme does make will be, in the main, in relation to costs.